Winter Activities in Bryce Canyon Country

 Snowshoeing is an adventurous way to experience Bryce Canyon National Park.
 Yes, you can snowshoe inside the park!
 Other winter activities such as sledding, cross-country skiing and ice skating can be found outside the park in the nearby area.

 The most popular trail in Bryce Canyon is Navajo Loop Trail, which spans 1.3 miles round trip.
 The hike for Navajo Loop begins at the rim of Bryce Amphitheater and travels down 800 feet through its narrow walls.
 Navajo Loop intersects Queens Garden and Peekaboo Loop, providing the opportunity to add onto the snow-capped scenic adventure.
+Because of Wall Street's closure during the winter, Navajo Loop Trail is an out and back hike.

 Another favorite hike is the Rim Trail, which is roughly 4.7 miles one way.
 The trail begins at the rim of Fairyland Point, passes Bryce Canyon Lodge and ends at Bryce Point.
 The trail allows visitors to take in the hoodoo towers as they stand majestically in contrast to the white, powder snow.
+Note: the 1.5 mile section between Inspiration Point and Bryce Point is closed during the winter.

 Located just 9 miles from Bryce Canyon National Park, Red Canyon enchants with snow shimmering on the red sandstone rocks.
 The canyon is nestled in Dixie National Forest, which sweeps along red rock hoodoos before wandering up to the lush snow-filled woodlands of the Cedar Mountain forest.